yuexinw6057/fpblog/entry4.md

-Blog entry4                                  Date: 6/3/2020
+Blog entry4                                  Date: 4/20/2020

-Today, I completed the content for my website.
+Today, I restarted my website.

-I learned how to use containers to help me position my div tags.
+I learned how to to correctly use flexbox, animations, and media query into my contents.

 I used google, ww3 schools, and css tricks to help me.

-A skill that I used was debugging and patiences.
+A skill that I used was determination and patiences.
 These two skills will allow me to work effectively when it comes to.

 coding.
-In order to solve a mistake, you will need both of these.
+The fact how determination will be needed constantly in order for me to thrive forward is very important.